Agent worker configuration reference

 To perform a migration to a Foundry worker, follow the steps below:

-1. Select Migrate to complete this process.
+Select Migrate to complete the process.

 Troubleshooting